ALTIS: Modernizing GPGPU Benchmarking: Abstract

 \section{Abstract}

-This paper presents Mirovia, a benchmark suite developed for modern day heterogeneous computing.
-Previous benchmark suites such as Rodinia\cite{5306797} and SHOC\cite{Danalis:2010:SHC:1735688.1735702} are well written and have many desirable features.
-However, these tools were developed years ago when hardware was less powerful and software had fewer features.
-For example, unified memory was introduced in CUDA 6 as a new programming model and wasn't available when Rodinia was released.
-Meanwhile, the increasing demand for graphics processing units (GPUs) due to the recent rise in popularity of deep neural networks (DNNs) has opened doors for many new research problems.
-It is essential to consider DNNs as first-class citizens in a comprehensive benchmark suite.
-However, the main focus is usually limited to inference and model performance evaluation, which is not desirable for hardware architects studying for emerging platforms.
-Drawing inspiration from Rodinia and SHOC, Mirovia is a benchmark suite that is designed to take advantage of modern GPU architectures, while also representing a diverse set of application domains.
-By adopting applications from Rodinia and SHOC, and including newly written applications with special focus on DNNs, Mirovia better characterizes modern heterogeneous systems.
+This paper presents \ALTIS, a benchmark suite for modern GPGPU computing.
+Previous benchmark suites such as Rodinia\cite{5306797} and SHOC\cite{Danalis:2010:SHC:1735688.1735702} have served the research community well, but were developed years ago when hardware was more limited, software supported fewer features, and production hardware-accelerated workloads were scarce.
+Since that time, GPU compute density and memory capacity has grown exponentially, programmability features such as unified memory, demand paging, and HyperQ have matured, and new workloads such as deep neural networks (DNNs), graph analytics, and crypto-currencies have emerged in production environments, stressing the hardware and software in ways that previous benchmarks did not anticipate.
+Drawing inspiration from Rodinia and SHOC, \ALTIS{} is a benchmark suite designed for modern GPU architectures and modern GPU runtimes, representing a diverse set of application domains.
+By adopting and extending applications from Rodinia and SHOC, adding new applications, and focusing on CUDA platforms, \ALTIS{} better represents modern GPGPU workloads to enable support GPGPU research in both architecture and system software.